DarthSim/overmind/README.md

 ### Connecting to a process

-If you need to get access to a process input, you can connect to it's tmux window:
+If you need to gain access to process input, you can connect to its `tmux` window:

 ```bash
 $ overmind connect [process_name]